Why email tracking pixel is a waste of time

 A cleaner inbox, a better brand

-Email tracking pixels belong to an old world — one that treated people as data points.
+Email tracking pixel belongs to an old world — one that treated people as data points.

 The new world of brand communication is transparent, human, and consent-based.
 It’s about clarity, not surveillance.